gch144/Football-League-Management-System/README.md

 Program provides
-• Add and remove a league.
+1. Add and remove a league.
-• Check if a league exists.
+2.Check if a league exists.
 • Add a player to a league.
 • Remove a player from a league.
 • Modify a player in a league.